-the five states that had the highest number of child welfare cases-California, Florida, Texas, and New York-do not require caseworkers to use any interview protocol.
+additional effort to conduct interviews using empirically tested methods.
+Four of the five states that had the highest number of child welfare cases-California, Florida, Texas, and New York-do not require caseworkers to use any interview protocol.
 Together these four states accounted for nearly 1.5 million dispositions in 2011.
-184

 Instead, research demonstrates that, in the child welfare context, best practices are frequently not employed.
 One study looked at forensic interviewers who were trained in actual child abuse investigations and found that, despite their training, forensic interviewers formatted their questions in a problematic way about sixty-six percent of the time.
-185 Additionally, despite their training, interviewers abandoned other best practices such as establishing ground rules, building rapport, and practicing a narrative response.
-186 Another study, in England, asked specially trained police officers to interview children who had witnessed an event in their school one month prior to the interview.
-187 Approximately ninety percent of the interviewers reported that they had received training in investigative interviews and interviews of children.
-188 The study found that the interviewers asked the most suggestive types of questions approximately twenty percent of the time.
-189 Within this study, approximately one-third of the leading questions introduced inaccurate information.
-190 Even when interviewers are warned to not ask leading questions, research suggests that suggestive questioning may occur.
-For example, one study found that, though the interviewers were instructed to avoid leading questions, thirty percent of all interview questions could be characterized as leading, and half of those were misleading.
-191 Most problematically, "children agreed with forty-one percent of the misleading questions."192
+Additionally, despite their training, interviewers abandoned other best practices such as establishing ground rules. building rapport, and practicing a narrative response.
+Another study, in England, asked specially trained police officers to interview children who had witnessed an event in their school one month prior to the interview.
+Approximately ninety percent of the interviewers reported that they had received training in investigative interviews and interviews of children.
+The study found that the interviewers asked the most suggestive types of questions approximately twenty percent of the time.
+Within this study, approximately one-third of the leading questions introduced inaccurate information.
+Even when interviewers are warned to not ask leading questions, research suggests that suggestive questioning may occur.
+For example, one study found that, though the interviewers were instructed to avoid leading questions, thirty percent alleged to be a victim of sexual assault or to have witnessed a violent crime.
+But, the program also teaches others, including state caseworkers, to implement their interview protocol.
+While the interview protocol is only semi-structured, it requires intense training to become proficient as a RATAC interviewer.
+Jennifer Anderson, Julie Ellefson, Jodi Lashley, Anne Lukas Miller, Sara Olinger, Amy Russell, Julie Stauffer, & Judy Weigman, The Cornerhouse Forensic Interview Protocol: RATAC, 12 T.M.
+COOLEY J. PRAC. & CLINICAL L. 193 (2009).